 Store cards can offer generous rewards, particularly with your first purchase.
 However, you’ll want to make sure you’re clear about any pitfalls:

-Experian recommends against choosing a retail card while on a shopping trip, and notes that the APR can be double a general-purpose card, which averages 16.62%.
+Experian recommends against choosing a retail card while on a shopping trip, and notes that the APR can be double that of a general-purpose card, which averages 16.92%.
 However, they are great for one-stop and loyalty shopping.
 Here are some pointers for you to consider when deciding if a store card is a good choice for you:

 While a closed loop card is typically only available at certain locations or retailers, an open loop card is affiliated with a network, such as Visa, Mastercard, Discover or American Express.
 (Some consider Discover and Amex closed loop because they serve as both card issuer and network.)